Groove Is in the Heart: Impact and legacy

 In 2003, Q Magazine ranked "Groove Is in the Heart" number 323 in their list of the "1001 Best Songs Ever".
+Same year, English music journalist Paul Morley included it in his list of "Greatest Pop Single of All Time".
 VH1 ranked it number 67 in their list of "100 Greatest Songs of the 90s" in 2007.
 Pitchfork named it the 59th best track of the 1990s.
 They wrote: "With their sass-tastic frontwoman and kitsched-to-death fashion sense, Deee-Lite probably seemed like a good bet at a time when pop's future was still up for grabs.
 If you were a kid in the 'burbs, they almost resembled a Daisy Age hip-hop group (the day-glo/flower-power look, the Q-Tip guest rap) as much as a house act (a strange urban subculture we had little access to in junior high)."

 In 2011, The Guardian featured the song on their "A history of modern music: Dance".
 In April 2017 the single was re-released on pink vinyl, as part of Record Store Day with remixes of "What Is Love?" on the B-Side.
 BuzzFeed ranked the song number three in their "The 101 Greatest Dance Songs of the '90s" list in 2017.
 In 2018, Time Out ranked it number 23 in their list of "The 100 best party songs", adding, "In this tale of New York's anything-is-possible East Village of the late '80s, a trio of candy-coloured club kids – Super DJ Dmitri, Lady Miss Kier and Towa Tei – decide to form a band.
 The threesome (with a little help from ringers Q-Tip, Maceo Parker and Bootsy Collins) come up with 'Groove Is in the Heart', a sweetly innocent percolator of a tune that, against all odds, becomes the worldwide club smash of 1990.
 True story!"

 In 2021, Rolling Stone ranked "Groove Is in the Heart" number 233 in its updated list of The 500 Greatest Songs of All Time, calling it "a collage across different generations of funkateers."
 In 2022, The Guardian ranked it number 18 in their list of "The 70 Greatest No 2 Singles – Ranked!".
-Alexis Petridis wrote, "If they’d had another song remotely as good as "Groove Is in the Heart"’s stew of samples, effortless pop melodies and interjections from Bootsy Collins and Q-Tip, Deee-Lite would have been huge.
-They didn’t, but this joyous pop-disco classic will be played at parties for eternity."
+Alexis Petridis wrote, "If they'd had another song remotely as good as 'Groove Is in the Hearts stew of samples, effortless pop melodies and interjections from Bootsy Collins and Q-Tip, Deee-Lite would have been huge.
+They didn't, but this joyous pop-disco classic will be played at parties for eternity."
 In 2023, Billboard ranked it number 68 in their "500 Best Pop Songs of All Time", while in March 2025, the magazine ranked it number two in their list of "The 100 Best Dance Songs of All Time".